adammalik1989/AWS_Managed_Bockchain_Setup/README.md

 ## Setting up the Client Node  ( for e.g. BMW AG)

-I have used the Cloud9 terminal by AWS  throughout the setup because my EC2 instance is in public VPC working in the private VPC and there was no easy way to connect to the private VPC.
+I have used the Cloud9 terminal by AWS  throughout the setup because my EC2 instance is in public VPC working in the private VPC and there was no easy way to connect to the ec2 instance in the  private VPC.

 Step 1: (Cloud9 instance setup, not mandatory.I will just use its terminal.)